jjcoronal/portf0lio/index.md

 ### [The Ex[cease]tance](page2.md)

 The Exceasetance engages with the logistics of burial and its embedded power structures, critically examinining Western funerary practices through a Mexican cultural lens.
-It envisions new discourses of designing alternative spatial strategies for death and remembrance beyond colonial narratives.

 > [<img src="assets/img/exceasetance/Fig3_JJCL-min.png" alt="Alt Text" width="500" height="200">](page2.md)

 ### [Raindrops of Change](page3.md)

 Decolonial Niche Innovations seeks to challenge the dominant paradigms of infrastructure and technological development by centering non-Western knowledge systems.
-Through this lens, it explores alternative design methodologies that resist extractivist and capitalist models, offering a roadmap for decolonial futures.

 > [<img src="assets/img/DecolonialNicheInnovations.jpg" alt="Alt Text" width="280" height="200">](page3.md)